pivotal/docs-tap/application-accelerator/vscode.hbs.md

 ## <a id="dependencies"></a> Dependencies

-- To use the VS Code extension, the extension must access the Tanzu Developer Portal (formerly named Tanzu Application Platform GUI) URL.
+- To use the VS Code extension, the extension must access the Tanzu Developer Portal URL.
   For information about how to retrieve the Tanzu Developer Portal URL, see [Retrieving the URL for the Tanzu Developer Portal](#fqdn-tap-gui-url).